South Atlantic English

 South Atlantic English is a variety of the English language which is spoken on islands in the Southern Hemisphere.
 South Atlantic English is spoken on Tristan da Cunha and Saint Helena, but its spread on other islands is unknown.
 An intelligibility with British English, a linguistic variety of the same country, exists.
 There are fewer than 10,000 speakers of South Atlantic English.
 South Atlantic English does not have official status anywhere.

 Saint Helena English

 On Saint Helena, the variety of South Atlantic English is locally referred to as 'Saint-Speak' or speaking 'Saint'.
 It originated in the 17th century; the East India Company established a colony on St Helena in 1658.
-The island has had a Dutch rule in the 1670s, and settlers from France, West Africa, Cape Verde, the Indian subcontinent and Madagascar.
-Nonetheless, English has been the largest influence on the island's language.
+The island was briefly captured by the Dutch in the 1670s, and settlers from France, West Africa, Cape Verde, the Indian subcontinent, and Madagascar arrived throughout its colonization under both the British and the Dutch.
+Nonetheless, English has been the largest influence on the island's linguistic makeup.

 Phonology

 South Atlantic English on Saint Helena has several phonological markers, some related to its non-rhoticity, others to its sound changes.